A note on the $(\infty,n)$-category of cobordisms: Variants of Bordn and comparison with Lurie's definition

 \subsubsection{Cutting points}

-Another variant of an $n$-fold Segal space of cobordisms can be obtained by replacing the intervals $I^i_j$ in Definition \ref{def PBord} of $\PBord_n$ by specified ``cutting points'' $t^i_j$, which correspond to where we cut our composition of bordisms.
+Another variant of an $n$-fold Segal space of bordisms can be obtained by replacing the intervals $I^i_j$ in Definition \ref{def PBord} of $\PBord_n$ by specified ``cutting points'' $t^i_j$, which correspond to where we cut our composition of bordisms.
 Equivalently, we can say that in this case the intervals are replaced by intervals consisting of just one point, i.e.~$a^i_j=b^i_j=:t^i_j$.
-The levels of this $n$-fold Segal space $\PBord_n^t$ can be made into spaces as we did for $\PBord_n$, but we now need to impose the extra condition that elements of the levels are connected by a path if they coincide inside the boxing of $t$'s, i.e.~over $[t^1_0, t^1_{k_1}]\times\cdots\times[t^n_0,t^n_{k_n}]$.
+The levels of this $n$-fold Segal space $\PBord_n^t$ can be made into spaces as we did for $\PBord_n$, but we now need to add paths between 0-simplices which coincide inside the boxing of $t$'s, i.e.~over $[t^1_0, t^1_{k_1}]\times\cdots\times[t^n_0,t^n_{k_n}]$.
 However, for $\PBord_n^t$ the Segal condition is more difficult to prove, as in this case we do not specify the collar along which we glue.
 Since the space of collars is contractible, sending an interval $I$ with endpoints $a$ and $b$ to its midpoint $t=\frac12(a+b)$ induces an equivalence of $n$-fold Segal spaces from $\PBord_n$ to $\PBord_n^t$.
+We will not elaborate more on this variant and leave details to the interested reader.